cs-uob/COMSM0049/docs/labs/LAB5.md

 Ghidra User guide at https://ghidra.re/docs/
 ## Static Analysis Lab with Ghidra
 In this lab, we will develop a *trivial* static binary code analyzer that will search for known buffer overflow prone library functions like `strcpy`, `memcpy` etc.
-However, we will construct a backward callgraph based slice (see [video](https://web.microsoftstream.com/video/1d5bf380-3aa3-4279-a432-a0caf144e0e8)) to know which functions call such vulnerable functions (because buffer overflow will affect these functions).
+However, we will construct a backward callgraph based slice to know which functions call such vulnerable functions (because buffer overflow will affect these functions).
 Indeed, most of the vulnerabilities are found in the functions which call these vulnerable functions.
 Even though we call it a trivial scanner, you should know that several early code scanners were actually like the one we will build [see this paper](http://www.cs.virginia.edu/~evans/pubs/ieeesoftware.pdf).
 As a proof of concept, we will analyze a utility called `dnstracer` to find a known vulnerability [CVE-2017-9430](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9430).